Nikolaos-X/Multi-Agent-Philosophers/README.md

 Once the graph is built, your AI philosophers can engage in discussions.

 6. Run the Project
-python main.py
+go through the jupyter notebook
-The discussion begins, and the AI philosophers will generate responses based on the structured framework.
+The discussion begins in the last cell, and the AI philosophers will generate responses based on the structured framework.

 📌 Example Usage